aztro-is-not-available/dipshit-central-digital-garden/People/Connor.md

 Connor is a social hermit who only comes out of his house every so often, except for necessity.
 Connor is viciously racist.

+"Gangstalkers disguising themselves as girl scouts think they are so smart until they find 37 landmines i've buried in my front yard"

 Linked to:
 [[Michael]]
 [[Shane]]